It Ends Tonight

 “Dirt!”
 Marisol called out from under her makeshift cocoon of blankets.

 “Hey!
 Que asco!
 Get out of there with your stinky butt!”
-Irina teased jumping onto her bed and attacking her daughter with affection.
+Irina teased jumping onto her bed and attacking her daughter with hugs and kisses.

-“I am sorry” she chuckled, “We are loud.
-But we are getting a bigger room so we will be out of your hair soon.”she said, turning to me with a big smile across her tanned face.
-For some reason her voice brought a smile to my face too.
-Despite ending up in that concrete box she still radiated personality.
+“I’m sorry” she chuckled, “We are loud.
+But we are getting a bigger room, so we will be out of your hair soon,” she said, turning to me, a big smile across her tanned face.
+For some reason her voice brought a smile to my face, too.
+Despite ending up in that concrete box, she still radiated personality.

 I kept walking.
 I wasn't sure where.
 The hall seemed to stretch endlessly into the building.
-It lacked the motivations of the other hall.
-Here the walls were a deep blue with paintings of various landscapes adorning them.
+It lacked the motivational posters of the other hall.
+Here, the walls were a deep blue with paintings of various landscapes.
 I wondered if there was a time my mother ever spoke to me like that.
 Like I was something precious, something she wanted to keep curled up against her chest forever.
 I remember my dad used to think of me like that.
 He even used to defend me when my mother would raise a hand to me.
 But everything changed once I turned 13.
 I was no longer his little girl.
 I was somehow tainted, dirty.

-Though it really bums me out to even think about how I should explain him.
+Though it really bummed me out to even think about how I should explain him.
 My dad.
 I never really understood my dad.
-My mom was easy to crack, she hated me and if it were legal she would've kicked me out as early as five, simple enough.
+My mom was easy to crack, she hated me and if it were legal, she would've kicked me out as early as five, simple enough.
 But my dad was different.
-Not necessarily better but definitely different.
+Not necessarily better, but definitely different.
 It was clear to me that my dad would've preferred a son.
 Even though it didn't fit and was an ugly contrast against my pale doll-like face, he would still shove a roughened brown baseball glove on my hand.
-Still call me junior like I was his carbon copy.
-He was the only one who really cared what I looked like so for the first few years of my life most people believed that with my sports shirts and shorts I was a boy.
+Still call me junior, like I was his carbon copy.
+He was the only one who really cared what I looked like, so for the first few years of my life, most people believed that with my sports shirts and shorts I was a boy.
 I think the reason our weekly car drives to get ice cream or our bonding days in the park ended was because, as I mentioned before, I turned 13.
-It was at that time that puberty hit and he couldn't deny it any longer.
+It was at that time that puberty hit, and he couldn't deny it any longer.
 I wasn't a boy.
 I was a girl who, with the addition of a period, was quickly thrown into a deep depression over my mom.
 Maybe it was my mom that unsettled him so much at that time.
-Annoyingly I was the spitting image of her and once I hit that age my gender wasn't the only thing that became prominent, but my resemblance to her did as well.
-My dad never physically hurt me but sometimes I wish he did.
-Ive held so much anger towards him for never protecting me from my mom, but when a man never acknowledges you it's sort of like he doesn't exist.
-That my anger is directed at no one so has no choice but to ricochet back onto me.
+Annoyingly, I was the spitting image of her, and once I hit that age, my gender wasn't the only thing that became prominent, but my resemblance to her did as well.
+My dad never physically hurt me, but sometimes I wish he did.
+I’ve held so much anger towards him for never protecting me from my mom, but when a man never acknowledges you, it's sort of like he doesn't exist.
+That my anger is directed at no one, so has no choice but to ricochet back onto me.

-Anyway, back to that time I was walking down the hall.
+Anyway, back to that time, I was walking down the hall.
 That weird wish of my dad hurting me strangled my mind.
-I felt my breath catch in my throat like suddenly I forgot how to breathe involuntarily.
-Though my time at the homeless shelter hadn't been completely awful standing there I thought nobody cared about me.
-The people there pitied me and my two biological procreators genuinely couldn't care less if I was dead or alive.
-My legs began to shake and I felt my chest tighten.
-I pushed my hand against my heart to make sure it was still beating and before long felt I was hovering over my body, watching it crumble down onto the floor.
+I felt my breath catch in my throat, like suddenly I forgot how to breathe involuntarily.
+Though my time at the homeless shelter hadn't been completely awful, standing there, I thought nobody cared about me.
+The people there pitied me, and my two biological procreators genuinely couldn't care less if I was dead or alive.
+My legs began to shake, and I felt my chest tighten.
+I pushed my hand against my heart to make sure it was still beating, and before long, felt I was hovering over my body, watching it crumble to the floor.
 I leaned my head against the wall and felt a small tear run down my face.

 “I think you're lost.”
 I quickly turned my head and saw a guy sitting next to me.
-We were almost shoulder to shoulder and I found myself quickly moving away.
+We were almost shoulder to shoulder, and I found myself moving away.

 “Yeah you're close to me.
 Direct effect of your little whig out.”
 His eyes were fixated on a phone in his hand, bright colors bounced off the screen and onto his face.

-“Youre not allowed to shoot up in here you know.”
-He said, turning his eyes slightly to glance at me.
+“You’re not allowed to shoot up in here, you know,” he said, turning his eyes to glance at me.

-“Whatever you say.” he said uninterested.
-He wore a dark grey jacket, jet black hair reaching down his forehead and barely past his ears.
+“Whatever you say,” he said, uninterested.
+He wore a dark grey jacket, jet black hair reaching down his forehead, barely past his ears.

-“I don't do that kind of thing” I said, oddly defensive towards a guy who doesn't even know me.
+“I don't do that kind of thing,” I said.
+I thought about how oddly defensive I was being towards a guy who didn’t even know me.

-On that day I had a full conversation with two people, admittedly more than I had in the years prior.
+On that day, I had had a full conversation with two people, admittedly more than I had in the years prior.
 I felt the urge to talk.
 To get the words out rather than letting them fester in my head.

 “How old are you?”
 I asked.
-Resting my head on top of my knees brought up to my chin.
+Resting my head on top of my knees.

-“23 so not far off from you” I responded, returning my attention to his face which was suddenly off his screen and turned towards me.
+“23.
+Not so not far off from you,” I responded, returning my attention to his face, which was suddenly off his screen and turned towards me.

 “Alright, here's another question.
-Why did you run away?”
-He asked.
-It caught me off guard, sending a tight pain through my chest.
+Why did you run away?” he asked.
+It caught me off guard.
+A tight pain radiated through my chest.

 “I'm guessing you ran away right?
 You seem like the type.
 Young, pretty, angsty.”

-“Im a hypocrite.”
-He said, taking a pause before he continued.
+“I’m a hypocrite,” he said, pausing before he continued.

 “It's fine, any more questions?”

-“Well Sam it was nice to meet you I guess.
-I'll see you around and try not to wander into the Mens area again.”
-He said turning his back to me and continuing down the hall before I could reply.
-Ben reminded me of the boys I went to school with.
+“Well, Sam, it was nice to meet you, I guess.
+I'll see you around, and try not to wander into the Men’s area again.”
+He turned his back to me and continued down the hall before I could reply.
+Ben reminded me of the boys I’d gone to school with.
 Guys who wore baggy clothes in the scorching heat, who took naps during class, who got a kick out of hating life.
 I hope I wasn't like him.
 Wasn't the kind of person to turn the horrible experiences of my life into a punchline.
 And at the same time his cool nature was something I wish I had as well.
-Somehow I managed to find my way back to my room.
-Irina and Marisol were long gone, their vibrant bed now back to its original bland state.
+Somehow, I managed to find my way back to my room.
+Irina and Marisol were long gone, their bed now back to its original bland state.
 A foreign pile of clothes rested on my bed.
-There was a note on top of them reading: Take a nice shower and sleep in nice clothes -Irina.
+There was a note on top reading: Take a nice shower and sleep in nice clothes -Irina.
 I took her advice and found my way to the showers.
-I fought past my old teenage insecurities about my body and the scars that cover it and enjoyed the feeling of steamy water washing the streets off of me.
+I fought past my old insecurities about my body and the scars that cover it and enjoyed the feeling of steamy water washing the streets off of me.
 The dirt swirled around the drain and vanished beneath my feet.
-When I returned to my room an older woman was sitting on the bed left by my past roommates.
+When I returned to my room, an older woman was sitting on the bed left by my past roommates.
 Her skin was a deep brown and long curls ran down her back.
-Light wrinkles laid on her face but not pulling, more making delicate grooves along her skin.
+Light wrinkles laid on her face but were not pulling at the skin, more making delicate grooves.
 She couldn't have been older than 40.

 “Hello, I'm guessing your Sam?” she said.

 “Yeah, how'd you know?”
-I responded sitting down on my bed in my new clothes.
+I sat down on the bed in my new clothes.

 I nodded, laying back onto my pillow.
 That cool feeling of security almost pushed me to sleep.
-Her voice keeps my eyes cracked open.
+Her voice kept my eyes cracked open.

 I turned to face her.

 “How can I have faith?”
-I asked and even now I'm still searching for that answer.
+I asked.
+Even now I'm still searching for that answer.

 She let out an innocent laugh.